LoyolaChicagoBooks/scalaworkshop/_sources/05-intro/intro.rst.txt

 *But what about Python, R, or Julia?*

+Both Python and Scala have vast ecosystems and are widely used in data science, with Python being more popular for general-purpose programming and data science, while Scala is often favored for big data processing and functional programming.
+R is primarily used for statistical analysis and visualization, while Julia is designed for high-performance numerical computing.
+The choice between these languages often depends on the specific requirements of the project, the existing ecosystem, and the programmer's familiarity with the language.

-Unlike those dynamically typed languages --  which we use in our research, too -- Scala is statically typed, which means that type errors are caught at compile time rather than at runtime.
+Unlike Python, R, and Julia, which are dynamically typed languages, Scala is statically typed, which means that type errors are caught at compile time rather than at runtime.
-This typically helps with both reliability and performance.
+This helps with both reliability and performance, as costly runtime type checking is no longer necessary.
-Because Scala's type system is mostly implicit, we can use Scala in a way that is similarly concise and expressive as Python, but with the above-mentioned benefits of static typing.
+In addition, because Scala's type system is mostly implicit, we can use Scala in a way that is similarly concise and expressive as Python, but with the above-mentioned benefits of static typing.

 Scala thereby addresses the *P3* concerns of performance, portability, and productivity in high-performance computing.